AI Strategy Consulting

 Capital Discipline & Compute Costs Compressing AI Conviction

 Compute economics are now a material component of every enterprise AI business case.
-Accelerator pricing and inference cost per query now show up as real operating lines.
-That is what makes capital discipline and compute costs reframing AI investment conviction the pressure the CFO brings to every funding round.
-Every AI use case now competes for the same constrained capital pool, and the program needs the capital allocation strategy it would apply to any other claim on the balance sheet.
-AI strategy consulting services that treat compute as an afterthought leave leadership managing an AI portfolio that cannot withstand financial scrutiny.
+Rising compute costs and infrastructure requirements per query show up as real operating lines, and that makes capital discipline and compute costs reframing AI investment conviction the pressure every funding decision now carries.
+Each AI use case competes for the same constrained capital pool, and each program needs the capital allocation strategy it would apply to any other claim on the balance sheet.
+AI strategy consulting services that treat compute as an afterthought leave leadership with a portfolio that cannot earn its place in the next round of strategic investment.

 AI Pilot Sprawl Diluting Strategic Focus

-Every function can launch its own AI pilot, and most do.
-A handful of teams each fund a few, none visible on a shared portfolio list.
-What reads as momentum is often AI pilot sprawl across functions diluting strategic focus and capital — experiments that are defensible one at a time but never ranked against each other.
-The chief AI officer inherits the combined bill without the authority to retire any single one.
-Strategic focus rarely disappears through a single decision.
-It erodes gradually as unreviewed pilots continue accumulating across the organization.
+Every function can launch its own AI pilot, and most do — a handful of teams each funding a few, none visible on a shared portfolio list.
+AI pilot sprawl across functions diluting strategic focus and capital is what reads as momentum but never gets ranked against itself.
+The result is a combined bill nobody owns, with strategic focus eroding gradually as unreviewed pilots continue accumulating across the organization.
+Restoring focus requires one portfolio view and one set of decision rights — the operating model that converts scattered activity into a fundable enterprise AI agenda.

 Build, Buy, & Partner Trade-Offs Slowing AI Execution

-The foundation-model market moves faster than an annual planning cycle.
-A build-or-buy call made one quarter can look wrong the next, as a vendor reprices or an open model closes the gap.
-This is where build, buy, and partner trade-offs eroding AI execution velocity does its damage — less from the decision itself than from organizations treating reversible choices as permanent commitments.
+The foundation-model market moves faster than annual planning cycles.
+A build-or-buy call made one quarter can look wrong the next as a vendor reprices or an open model closes the gap.
+Build, buy, and partner trade-offs eroding AI execution velocity does its damage less from any single decision than from organizations treating reversible choices as permanent commitments.
 Each call also sets where proprietary advantage will sit, and that makes it as much a competitive strategy question as a procurement one.
-Teams lose momentum waiting for market conditions that continue changing faster than planning cycles can accommodate.
+Teams need the operating discipline that lets these decisions stay reversible as the market evolves — without giving up the conviction that comes from making them.

 Data, Talent, & Tooling Gaps Capping AI Scale-Up

-A use case that works in a demo can fail to scale for unglamorous reasons.
-The data it depends on may not be contracted, and the people who would run it are committed elsewhere.
-The eval harness needed to catch regression often does not exist yet.
-Taken together, that is data readiness, talent, and tooling gaps limiting AI scale-up confidence — the distance between a portfolio that could scale on paper and one that will.
-Leadership often approves the ambition before the engineering organization has the capacity required to operationalize it.
+A use case that works in a controlled environment can fail to scale for less visible reasons.
+The data it depends on may not be contracted, the people who would run it are committed elsewhere, and the production validation systems needed to catch regression often do not yet exist.
+Data readiness, talent, and tooling gaps limiting AI scale-up confidence is the distance between a portfolio that could scale on paper and one that will.
+Closing that distance requires the data, talent, and tooling foundations to be sequenced alongside the AI program itself — built as the use cases are scoped, not retrofitted afterward.

 Regulatory Velocity & Disclosure Pressure Tightening Latitude

-AI rules are being written faster than most strategy cycles can absorb them.
-EU AI Act high-risk obligations are already in force, and disclosure expectations on AI use keep tightening across regulated sectors.
-The effect is regulatory velocity and disclosure pressure tightening AI strategic latitude — a use case that was open last year now carries an obligation to document its rationale and stand behind it.
-Boards increasingly evaluate AI disclosures with the same scrutiny applied to other material enterprise risks, and the GC expects the portfolio to hold up to that reading.
+AI regulation is being written faster than most strategy cycles can absorb it.
+European Union AI Act high-risk obligations are in force, and disclosure expectations on AI use keep tightening across regulated sectors.
+Regulatory velocity and disclosure pressure tightening AI strategic latitude turns a use case that was open last year into one that now carries an explicit obligation to document its rationale and stand behind it.
+Boards increasingly evaluate AI disclosures with the same rigor they apply to other material enterprise matters.
+Building governance into the AI portfolio from the first use case forward — rather than retrofitting after deployment — is what allows enterprise AI to scale at the pace the opportunity now demands.

 Our Approach to AI Strategy Consulting